 The importance of subtitles or captioning cannot be overlooked while considering teaching strategies for students with autism.
 Students with autism are often unable to process the content of a classroom, but captions can help them focus and understand what’s going on.

-Television shows and movies with subtitles and/or captions on display can help use subtitles to learn a foreign language and allow the child to watch their favourite show but also be taught new words and different ways to say things i.e. instead of saying “I want it” a child can learn that they need to say “May I have it please?”
+Television shows and movies with subtitles and/or captions on display can help use subtitles to learn a foreign language and allow the child to watch their favorite show but also be taught new words and different ways to say things i.e. instead of saying “I want it” a child can learn that they need to say “May I have it please?”

 The importance of subtitles or captions is often overlooked, but it’s paramount to use of television and children language development.